 Given the broad applicability of the Cybersecurity Framework and the requirement for neutral authorities for what is primarily a voluntary guidance, the document was published as, and remains, a white paper.
 It is not an Interagency Report, Special Publication, or Federal Information Processing Standard.

 NIST is updating its suite of cybersecurity and privacy risk management publications (e.g. SP 800-37 Rev. 2 – Risk Management Framework for Information Systems and Organizations) to provide additional guidance on how to integrate implementation of the Framework.
-Similarly, the larger suite of NIST security and privacy risk management publications will be updated based on Executive Order 13800 and feedback to the draft version of NIST IR 8170.
+Similarly, the larger suite of NIST security and privacy risk management publications will be updated based on Executive Order 13800 and feedback received in the development of NIST Interagency Report (IR) 8170: Approaches for Federal Agencies to Use the Cybersecurity Framework.

 While the Cybersecurity Framework and the NICE Framework were developed separately, each complements the other by describing a hierarchical approach to achieving cybersecurity goals.